 For ingested data that will be ultimately analyzed in BigQuery, you can store data directly in BigQuery, bypassing other storage mediums.
 BigQuery supports loading data through the web interface, command line tools, and REST API calls.

 When loading data in bulk, the data should be in the form of CSV, JSON, or Avro files.
 You can then use the BigQuery web interface, command line tools, or REST API calls to load data from these file formats into BigQuery tables.

-For streaming data, you can use Cloud Pub/Sub and Cloud Dataflow in combination to process incoming streams and store the resulting data in BigQuery.
-In some workloads, however, it may be appropriate to stream data directly into BigQuery without additional processing.
-You can also build custom applications, running on Google Cloud or on-premises infrastructure, that read from data sources with defined schemas and rows.
-The custom application can then stream that data into BigQuery tables using the Google Cloud SDKs or direct REST API calls.
+For streaming data, you can use Pub/Sub and Dataflow in combination to process incoming streams and store the resulting data in BigQuery.
+In some workloads, however, it might be appropriate to stream data directly into BigQuery without additional processing.
+You can also build custom apps, running on Google Cloud or on-premises infrastructure, that read from data sources with defined schemas and rows.
+The custom app can then stream that data into BigQuery tables using the Google Cloud SDKs or direct REST API calls.

 In order to derive business value and insights from data, you must transform and analyze it.
 This requires a processing framework that can either analyze the data directly or prepare the data for downstream analysis, as well as tools to analyze and understand processing results.

 Processing: Data from source systems is cleansed, normalized, and processed across multiple machines, and stored in analytical systems.